Ares-Developers/Ares-docs/new/tiberium/storage.rst

 ----------

-In case the storage capacity is either depleted or nearly so, EVA will warn the player by giving a :value:`EVA_SilosNeeded` notice.
+In case the storage capacity is either depleted or nearly so, EVA will warn the player by giving an :value:`EVA_SilosNeeded` notice.

 .. note:: The game does not have this EVA message defined and has no audio files for it.
 You have to add them before you can use them.